How to respond to an unusual sexual request

 Everyone has different sexual preferences, and it's a good idea to discuss these with your partner

 There may come the time when your partner asks you to do something that makes you feel nervous, embarrassed, turns you off, or makes you feel uncomfortable.
 Saying no might feel difficult, because you don't want to hurt them, or you may not know what to say.

 Your reaction can depend upon your personal preference, the nature of the request, and how it is made.
 If either or you are under the influence of alcohol or drugs, suggest discussing this when you are both sober.

-If someone asks you politely and respectfully, and their request isn't breaking the law, then bear in mind that they have trusted you enough to ask, and that what's unusual or taboo to you might seem normal and enjoyable to them.
+If someone asks you politely and respectfully, and their request isn't breaking the law, then bear in mind that they have trusted you enough to ask.
+What might seem unusual to you could be normal and enjoyable to them.
 Everybody has different sexual preferences, and it's normal for you and your partner to have different sexual interests and fantasies.

 Your personal preferences are as valid as anyone else's, and you have a right to say 'no' to anything that you don't like the idea of.
 You do not have to fulfill every one of your partner's fantasies.
-Here are some tips on how to turn them down gracefully:
+Here are some tips on how to talk to them about it:

 - Say that you really enjoy other aspects of your sex life together.

-- They continue to hound you frequently after firmly being told 'no', or become verbally or physically abusive if they don't get their way.
+- They become verbally or physically abusive if they don't get their way.